60 Days Until Reports And the Uncertain End (part 1)

 “Understood.”
 Rayda said.

 Evester looked back to the Aralax that chased them, and then he pulled out his gun and shot at the second trap’s activation.
 The ground gave out from under the Aralax, and they began to shriek again as they fell down.
+In the sky Aralax were cut down from the trees by spikes from the branches.
 Their calls were cut silent as tens tumbled down and the gap opened up for feet, creating a pit of spikes.
 Evester had gotten the city to assist him in collecting sharp metal rods and projectiles.

 The whole of the forest and mountain side around them was a trap, set up to assist in cutting down the number of Aralax with the most amount of destruction possible.